18 - Don't Get Taken for a Ride: A Young Professional's Guide to Smart Car Financing

 1. The Loan Term (Shorter is Better)

 The loan term is the length of time you have to pay back the loan.
 Dealers love to offer longer terms (72 or even 84 months) because it results in a lower monthly payment.
-However, a longer term means you pay dramatically more in interest.
+However, a longer term means you pay dramatically more in interest and you'll be underwater on the car for much longer.

 💰 The Math: A $30,000 loan at 5% APR costs: